akhlakuzzalal/outdoors-on-bike-client-site/README.md

 # Getting Started Outdoors On Bike

-This project is live on [Create React App](https://motor-bike-site.web.app/home).
+This project is live on [Outdoors on Bike](https://motor-bike-site.web.app/home).

 ## Available Services for Normal users